benber86/curve-blog/content/posts/ng-mev/index.md

 Again this is to be expected as larger trades will imbalance the pool more and make it cheaper to manipulate the price.

 Finally, we can also notice that the difference between fixed and dynamic fees ranges from a few hundred to a few thousand dollars.
-This may not seem significant, but MEV is a low margin business and bots will often only turn in 2 or 3 digits worth of profits, if not less.
+This may not seem significant, but MEV is a low margin business and searchers will often only turn in 2 or 3 digits worth of profits, if not less.
 Indeed, looking at 2023 for instance, the median profit for sandwiches on  all of Curve's Stableswap pools amounted to
 $285 USD.
 The full distribution was as follows: